wunderio/drupal-project/docs/rollout-lando-to-ddev-upgrade.md

 curl -fsSL https://ddev.com/install.sh | bash
 ddev start
 ```
-## 2. Setting up the DDEV for a project
+## 3. Setting up the DDEV for a project

 #### Set up the DDEV for your project.

 Setting up the DDEV for your project as a local development environment is a little trickier than the installation.
-Ensure the root of your actual Drupal project, as depending on the project, it might not be in the actual root of the project, but, e.g., in a subdirectory called `drupal/`.
+Ensure the root of your actual Drupal project, as depending on the project, it might not be in the actual root of the project, but, e.g., in a subdirectory called drupal/.

-### 2.1 Steps to be taken
+### 3.1 Steps to be taken

 1. To commence, `cd` into the existing project directory.
 Ensure that you’re in the actual Drupal root, as this might not always be the root of the project.
 2. Run `ddev config` to initialize a DDEV project.
 3. Run `ddev start` to spin up the project.
 4. Run `ddev launch` to launch the project in a web browser.
 This is the same command as `lando start` in Lando environment.

-See the images below for an example of a DDEV project.
+See the folder structures below for an example of a DDEV project.
 The project in question is Raisio.

 ```
 client-fi-raisio/                  ← 🔹 Project root.
 Keep in mind that project root may be the same as Drupal root.